EnterpriseDB/edb-ref-archs/pgbouncer/README.md

 * When the application can manage routing of read or read/write queries to the appropriate database itself.
 * When load balancing across a number of read-only servers.
+* When pooling or load balancing is required on Windows.

 ### Architectural diagrams